johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2025-01-25-get-service-connections-with-azure-devops-api/index.md

 ## What if I want to use TypeScript?

 Now that we can see there's a way to get service connections with curl, let's look at how we can do this with TypeScript.
-Here's a function that will get you the service connections you need:
+Effectively we'll want to `fetch` (instead of using curl) and statically type the response with some interfaces.
+Here's a function that will retrieve service connections:

 ```ts
 export async function getAzureDevOpsServiceConnections({